 Northwest Corner of Main and Gervais Streets

 At least four other buildings have stood at the location of this plaza before the construction of the skyscraper to the west at 1201 Main Street.
 Each building was constructed for very different purposes.
 Before the Civil War, the Lyons family operated an oyster bar and saloon—popular with South Carolina College students—and later a grocery.
-After Main Street burned in February 1865, a two-story commercial building was erected here.
-Columbia’s second city hall and opera house, a grand Second Renaissance Revival style landmark designed by architect Frank P. Milburn, replaced that building in 1900.
-In 1938, the opera house was demolished for construction of the Wade Hampton Hotel, an austere, red-brick skyscraper designed by the prestigious Chicago architectural firm of Holabird and Root that opened in 1940.
+After Main Street burned in February 1865, a two-story commercial building was erected here between 1884 and 1888.That structure was demolished in late 1899 by A.G.
+LaMotte, who purchased the building (not the land) and intended to use the materials elsewhere.
+Columbia’s second city hall and opera house, a grand Second Renaissance Revival style landmark designed by architect Frank P. Milburn, was erected in 1900.
+In 1939, the opera house was demolished for construction of the Wade Hampton Hotel, an austere, red-brick skyscraper designed by the prestigious Chicago architectural firm of Holabird and Root that opened in 1940.
 Developers demolished the hotel-turned-USC dormitory in 1985 to make way for this plaza and the Capitol Center.

 Site of Lyons Grocery and Oyster Saloon